ember-learn/super-rentals-tutorial/src/chapters/07-reusable-components.md

 That being said, the values _produced_ by getters can certainly change.
 In our case, the value produced by our `src` getter depends on the values of `lat`, `lng`, `width`, `height` and `zoom` from `this.args`.
 Whenever these *[dependencies][TODO: link to dependencies]* get updated, we would expect `{{this.src}}` from our template to be updated accordingly.

 Ember does this by automatically tracking any variables that were accessed while computing a getter's value.
-As long as the dependencies themselves are marked as `@tracked`, Ember will know exactly when to invalidate and re-render any templates that may potentially contain any "stale" (outdated) getter values.
-This feature is also know as *[auto-track][TODO: link to auto-track]*.
+As long as the dependencies themselves are marked as `@tracked`, Ember knows exactly when to invalidate and re-render any templates that may potentially contain any "stale" and outdated getter values.
+This feature is also known as *[auto-track][TODO: link to auto-track]*.
+All arguments that can be accessed from `this.args` (in other words, `this.args.*`) are implicitly marked as `@tracked` by the Glimmer component superclass.
+Since we inherited from that superclass, everything Just Works&trade;.

-Since all arguments are implicitly marked as `@tracked` by the Glimmer component superclass that we inherited from, everything Just Works&trade;.
+## Getting JavaScript Values into the Test Context

 Just to be sure, we can add a test for this behavior: